 In this week's assignment, you'll make a mashup consisting of a vector layer drawn by the browser on top of your own tiled basemap.
-The easiest way to do this is by adapting the walkthrough techniques to your own data.
+To achieve this, you need to adapt the walkthrough techniques and code to your own data.
 Follow the instructions below to prepare this assignment:

 - Examine your term project's tiled basemap.
 This could either be the one you created in the Lesson 5 assignment or a tiled map from OpenStreetMap that you want to use.

 - Choose or create a vector dataset to overlay on top.
 This should result in a KML, GeoJSON, or other (with instructor approval) vector data file suitable for direct use on the web.
 Shapefiles are not to be used in this assignment.

 You can create KML using Google Earth or Google Maps.
 You can create GeoJSON using QGIS or GDAL (via ogr2ogr).

 Although you are overlaying this data on your term project basemap, you don't have to commit to using this vector layer in your term project (although it will give you a head start if you do).